 The Hague Convention (Convention on the Civil Aspects of International Child Abduction)

-For each seminar, the Central Authority of Japan sent its official as a lecturer, who gave to the audience an overview of the 1980 Hague Convention and its procedure, and stressed the importance of having the other parent’s consent before going back to Japan with the child.
+For each seminar, the Ministry of Foreign Affairs of Japan sent its official as a lecturer to give the audience an overview of the 1980 Hague Convention and its procedure, especially focusing on the importance of obtaining consent of the other parent before going back to Japan with the child.

 The fiscal 2023